 Kissmetrics combines behavioral analytics with email automation.
 Our software tracks actions of your users across multiple devices allowing you to analyze, segment and engage your customers with automatic, behavior-based emails in one place.
 We call it Customer Engagement Automation.
 Get, keep and grow more customers with Kissmetrics.

 About the Author: Jacek Blaut is lead growth hacker and an inbound marketer at Growth Republic Ltd, where he helps online businesses with their digital marketing efforts and optimizes their conversion funnels.
-He also runs a growth hacking blog.
 Follow him on Twitter.